codeaucafe/DataDavD/README.md

 ### 🌉 I live in one of the greatest places on earth for lovers of tech and software, Silicon Valley, California

 ### 🌱 Outside of work I'm constantly learning and improving my skills.
-Currently, I'm focused on mastering Go (my new favorite language), learning more about distributed systems theory and applications, and strengthening my API development skills
+Currently, I'm focused on mastering Go, learning more about distributed systems theory and applications, and strengthening my API development skills

 ### 🚀 Skills
 #### Programming Languages (and SQL)